Imperial Roman army: In legions

 A major recruitment problem for the legions was that the host provinces often lacked a sufficiently large base of citizens to satisfy their recruitment needs.
 For example, the Roman Britain province, where Mattingly doubts that the three legions deployed could fill their vacancies from a citizen-body of only c.
 50,000 in AD 100 (less than 3% of about two million total inhabitants).
 This implies that the British legions must have drawn many recruits from elsewhere, especially from northern Gaul.

 The frontier legions' recruitment problems have led some historians to suggest that the rule limiting legionary recruitment to citizens was largely ignored in practice.
-But the evidence is that the rule was strictly enforced e.g. the recorded case of two recruits who were sentenced to be flogged and then expelled from a legion when it was discovered that they had lied about their status.
+But there is much evidence that the rule was strictly enforced e.g. the recorded case of two recruits who were sentenced to be flogged and then expelled from a legion when it was discovered that they had lied about their status.
 The only significant exception to the rule appears to have concerned the sons of legionaries.
 From the time of Augustus until the rule of Septimius Severus (r.
-193–211 AD), serving legionaries were legally prohibited from marrying (presumably so as to discourage them from deserting if they were deployed far from heir families).
+193–211 AD), serving legionaries were legally prohibited from marrying (presumably so as to discourage them from deserting if they were deployed far from their families).
 However, with most legions deployed in the same bases long-term, legionaries often did develop stable relationships and bring up children.
 The latter, although of Roman blood, were illegitimate in Roman law and thus could not inherit their fathers' citizenship.
 Nevertheless, it appears that the sons of serving legionaries were routinely recruited, perhaps through the device of granting them citizenship when they enlisted.